-The first step in balancing your budget is to look at all your debts and expenses, and explore ways to reduce them.
-It can feel overwhelming to face a pile of bills, but if you are having trouble paying, several options are available.
+One way to help balance your budget is to look at all your debts and expenses, and explore ways to reduce them.
+Although it can feel overwhelming to face a pile of bills, there are options available if you are having trouble paying them.

 Many local councils have a rate assistance or rebate policy for people in financial hardship.
 You may be able to:

-- claim a concession rate - available to holders of a Centrelink Concession Card or Department of Veterans' Affairs Gold Card
+- claim a concession rate – available to holders of a Centrelink concession card or Department of Veterans’ Affairs Veteran Gold Card

-- negotiate a payment plan - to pay your rates by instalments
+- negotiate a payment plan to pay your rates in smaller instalments

 - write off interest charges on overdue rates

-- defer part or all of your rates and charges for a period of time.
+- defer part or all of your rates and charges for a set period of time.

 Loans and credit cards

-If you are worried about keeping up with repayments on your loans (such as home or car loans) or on your credit card, don't wait until you have fallen behind.
+If you are worried about keeping up with repayments on your loans (such as home or car loans) or credit cards, don’t wait until you have fallen behind.
 Take action early, before a lender or credit card provider begins legal proceedings.
-If debt collectors are chasing you, ask a financial counsellor for advice.
+If debt collectors are contacting you, ask a financial counsellor for advice.

 Talk to your loan provider